-When you reach the end of treatments that involve regular visits to hospital, such as chemotherapy or radiotherapy, you will still have ongoing regular follow-up appointments.
-Regular follow up is strongly recommended after treatment for early breast cancer.
-The purpose of follow-up care is to help maintain good health after treatment, which includes coping with side effects of treatment, advice on exercise and diet, reducing the risk of recurrence and watching for any signs of local recurrence.
+When you reach the end of treatments that involve regular visits to hospital, such as chemotherapy or radiotherapy, you will still continue to have ongoing regular follow-up appointments.
+Regular follow-up is strongly recommended after treatment for early breast cancer.
+The purpose of follow-up care is to help maintain good health after treatment, which includes coping with side effects of treatment, advice on exercise and diet, reducing the risk of recurrence and checking for any signs of local recurrence.

 Women diagnosed with early breast cancer have an increased risk of the cancer coming back in the breast (or the chest wall after mastectomy) and of developing breast cancer in the opposite breast.
-After your treatment for breast cancer you will be regularly followed up by your breast surgeon, medical oncologist and perhaps also a radiation oncologist.
-Regular physical checks and breast imaging can detect any recurring or new cancer in the breast at an early stage.
-Regular follow-up makes sure that if breast cancer comes back in the breast it is promptly detected and treated.
+After your treatment for breast cancer you will be regularly followed up by your breast surgeon, medical oncologist and perhaps also by your radiation oncologist.
+Regular physical checks and breast imaging can detect any recurring or new cancer in the breast at an early stage, and regular follow-up aims to ensure that if breast cancer comes back in the breast/chest wall area that it is promptly detected and treated.